luciacassketch/my-projects/master-thesis/README.md

 more efficient than full-sentence versions, then evaluates four methods of leveraging these embeddings against two baselines_[...]".
 For more information, read the Abstract or the full study.

+To cite the study, visit this page: urn:nbn:se:su:diva-256624.

 Here, you'll also find the full analysis of the results on both datasets, and a visualization of the variance of two hyperparameters fine-tuned during the project.

 This directory gathers all information needed to replicate the results presented in the thesis on the Wikipedia dataset, which you can find here together with a list of links to the webpages from where the data was extracted (wikipedia_sources).
 The custom datatset used in the study is private and cannot be shared.